chuvanan/xml2df/README.md

   * Separate subsequent nodes with a single backslash
   * Add a period before search query to make the search to be local (that's particularly useful when looping over nodesets)
+  * When things go wrong, it's likely due to namespace

 ### Sample projects